 HOW ACQUIRED: Akindele was selected with the sixth overall pick in the 2014 MLS SuperDraft.

 A diamond in the rough who wowed MLS scouts at the 2014 MLS Combine after a prolific NCAA Division II career, Akindele brings size, speed and smart movement to a range of attacking roles.
 He took the league by storm, scoring seven goals and three assists in 26 matches (18 starts) en route to the MLS Rookie of the Year award.
 He saw fewer minutes in 2015, but still bagged five goals and an assist.
-Also scored in both of FCD's playoff campaigns.
+In 2016, he increased his output while continuing his impactful play off the bench, bagging six goals and four assists despite playing only 12 minutes more that year.
+Has also scored in all three of FCD's playoff campaigns since he joined the team.

 INTERNATIONAL: Dual-eligible for the US and Canada, he accepted Jurgen Klinsmann's call to the 2015 USMNT January camp but eventually elected to represent the country of his birth, for whom he'd previously played at U-17 level.
 Akindele made his CanMNT debut in a World Cup qualifier vs. Dominica on June 11, scored his first goal in the second leg of the home-and-home series and went on to earn eight caps in his first year with Les Rouges.